rosell-dk/webp-express/README.md

 Here is a recipe for using WebP Express together with ShortPixel, such that WebP Express generates the webp's, and ShortPixel only is used to create `<picture>` tags, when it detects a webp image in the same folder as an original.

 The reason for doing this could be:
-1. You are using a CDN which cannot be configured to work with the Standard WebP Express setup.
+1. You are using a CDN which cannot be configured to work in the "Varied image responses" mode.
+2. You could tweak your CDN to work in the "Varied image responses" mode, but you would have to do it by using the entire Accept header as key.
+Doing that would increase the risk of cache MISS, and you therefore decided that do not want to do that.
-2. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.
+3. You think it is problematic that when a user saves an image, it has the jpg extension, even though it is a webp image.

 You need:
 1 x WebP Express
 1 x ShortPixel

-#### 1. Setup WebP Express
+*1. Setup WebP Express*
-If you are using a CDN which cannot be configured to work in *Standard mode*:
+If you do not want to use serve varied images:
 - Open WebP Express options
-- Switch to *Just convert* mode.
+- Switch to *No varied image responses* mode.
 - Set *File extension* to "Set to .webp"
 - Make sure the *Auto convert* option is enabled

 If you want to *ShortPixel* to create <picture> tags but still want the magic to work on other images (such as images are referenced from CSS or javascript):
 - Open WebP Express options
-- Switch to *Standard* mode.
+- Switch to *Varied image responses* mode.
 - Set *Destination folder* to "Mingled"
 - Set *File extension* to "Set to .webp"

-#### 2. Setup ShortPixel
+*2. Setup ShortPixel*
 - Install [ShortPixel](https://wordpress.org/plugins/shortpixel-image-optimiser/) the usual way
 - Get an API key and enter it on the options page.
 - In *Advanced*, enable the following options: